Sioux Area Metro: Discontinued Services

 Sioux Area Metro operated an old-time trolley styled bus in the downtown area.
 In 2014 operation of the service was assumed by Downtown Sioux Falls Inc, and in 2019 they were joined by a coalition of local businesses to continue funding through 2022.

 Sioux Area Metro also operated four school "tripper" routes until May 2016.
 These routes were open to the public, with high schools as destinations.
 School Bus, Inc is currently operating those routes.

 Fleet

 SAM operates a fleet of 26 fixed-route buses and 13 paratransit buses which run on biodiesel.

 Paratransit

-Sioux Falls Paratransit is an extension to the city's fixed-route system, and persons with disabilities are encouraged to use it.
-Each paratransit bus is equipped with a wheelchair lift.
-All passengers must be certified by guidelines established by the Americans with Disabilities Act, and be registered with Sioux Area Metro after qualifying.
-Passengers must schedule Paratransit trips by calling their local office.
+Sioux Area Metro provides paratransit services alongside its fixed-route bus and microtransit networks.
+The service operates within the same general service area on a scheduled and demand-responsive basis and uses accessible vehicles.

 Fixed route ridership

 The ridership and service statistics shown here are of fixed route services only and do not include demand response.